How to Avoid Weight Gain When Quitting

 This one gets overlooked, but it matters.
 Sleep deprivation increases ghrelin (the hunger hormone) and decreases leptin (the satiety hormone).
 Research published in the Annals of Internal Medicine found that sleep-deprived individuals consumed an average of 385 additional calories per day.

-Nicotine withdrawal can disrupt sleep, especially in the first 1-2 weeks.
+Nicotine withdrawal disrupts sleep, especially in the first 1-2 weeks.
 Protect your sleep as aggressively as you protect your quit:

 Strategy 6: Manage Stress Without Food or Cigarettes